 How to cope with divorce stress

-Learning to cope with stress is beneficial for your overall wellbeing and is important in helping you manage the practical side of separating, such as untangling your finances and co-parenting.
+Learning how to cope with divorce stress is beneficial for your overall wellbeing and is important in helping you manage the practical side of separating, such as untangling your finances and co-parenting.

-In this blog, we explore common things that might cause stress during your divorce and how to reduce these as you separate.
+In this blog, we'll look at what stress is, how it can show up in our bodies and mind, common things that might cause stress during your divorce, and then how to reduce these as you separate and move on to the next chapter of your life.

 What is stress?

-Stress is a natural psychological and physical response to daily challenges or difficult situations, for example, separation or divorce.
+Stress is a natural psychological and physical response to daily challenges or difficult situations, like separation or divorce.

 The psychological symptoms of stress can include: